A RAD approach to deep mixture models: Introduction

 The training process and model architecture for many existing latent generative models, and for all published flow based models, assumes a unimodal smooth distribution over latent variables $\mb z$.
 Given the parametrization of $g$ as a neural network, the mapping to $\mb x$ is a continuous function.
 This imposed structure makes it challenging to model data distributions with discrete structure -- for instance, multi-modal distributions, distributions with holes, distributions with discrete symmetries, or distributions that lie on a union of manifolds \citep[as may approximately be true for natural images, see][]{tenenbaum2000global}.
 Indeed, such cases require the model to learn a generator whose input Jacobian has highly varying or infinite magnitude to separate the initial noise source into different clusters.
-Such variations imply a challenging optimization problem due to large changes in curvature.
+Such variations imply a challenging optimization problem due to large changes in curvature and introduces numerical instabilities into actual computation of log-likelihood~\citep{behrmanninvertibility}.
 This shortcoming can be critical as several problems of interest are hypothesized to follow a clustering structure, i.e. the distributions is concentrated along several disjoint connected sets~\citep{eghbal2018mixture}.

 A standard way to address this issue has been to use {\em mixture models}~\citep{yeung2017tackling, richardson2018gans, eghbal2018mixture} or structured priors \citep{johnson2016composing}.
 In order to efficiently parametrize the model, mixture models are often formulated as a {\em discrete latent variable models}~\citep{hinton2006reducing, courville2011spike, mnih2014neural, van2017neural}, some of which can be expressed as a {\em deep mixture model}~\citep{tang2012deep, van2014factoring, van2015locally}.
 Although the resulting exponential number of mixture components with depth in deep mixture models is an advantage in terms of expressivity, it is an impediment to inference, evaluation, and training of such models, often requiring as a result the use of approximate methods like {\em hard-{\rmfamily\scshape Em}} or variational inference~\citep{neal1998view}.